 If the AIOMFAC-web calculations performed include any of the following functional groups: hydroperoxide, peroxyacid, peroxide, peroxyacyl nitrate (PAN), or organonitrate, the following paper should be cited as the source of these functional groups in AIOMFAC:

-If viscosity prediction data were used from AIOMFAC-web (via AIOMFAC-VISC), please cite the following paper:
+If viscosity prediction data were used from AIOMFAC-web (via AIOMFAC-VISC), please cite the following papers describing AIOMFAC-VISC and its development:

 - Gervasi, N. R., Topping, D. O., and Zuend, A.: A predictive group-contribution model for the viscosity of aqueous organic aerosol, Atmos.
 Chem.
 Phys., 20, 2987–3008, https://doi.org/10.5194/acp-20-2987-2020, 2020.